awasisto/android-clean-architecture-samples/mvvm-kotlin-architecturecomponents/README.md

   - View

-    This layer is passive, updated by the presenter, interacts with the user and forwards all user interaction to the presenter.
+    This layer displays the data provided by the viewmodel using data binding and forwards all user interaction to the viewmodel.

   - ViewModel

     This layer is responsible for preparing and managing the data to be accessed and displayed by the view layer.
-It accesses the data layer if it needs to read or modify some data.
+It accesses the domain layer if it needs to read or modify some data.

 - Domain

-  This layer contains business logic such accessing data sources, data processing, etc.
+  This layer contains business logic such as accessing data sources and combining them, data processing, etc.

 - Data